syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ### Placing labels between the ticks

-Labels in category axis can be placed on the ticks by setting [`labelPlacement`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis/labelPlacement.html) to [`onTicks`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LabelPlacement-class.html).
-Default value of [`labelPlacement`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis/labelPlacement.html) property is [`betweenTicks`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LabelPlacement-class.html) i.e. labels will be placed between the ticks by default.
+Labels in category axis can be placed on the ticks by setting the [`labelPlacement`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis/labelPlacement.html) to [`onTicks`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LabelPlacement-class.html).
+The default value of the [`labelPlacement`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis/labelPlacement.html) property is [`betweenTicks`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LabelPlacement-class.html).
+So, the labels will be placed between the ticks by default.

 {% highlight dart %}